 In March 2005, the Company's subsidiary, Charter Operating, consummated exchange transactions with a small number of institutional holders of Charter Holdings 8.25% senior notes due 2007 pursuant to which Charter Operating issued, in a private placement, approximately \$271 million principal amount of new notes with terms identical to Charter Operating's 8.375% senior second lien notes due 2014 in exchange for approximately \$284 million of the Charter Holdings 8.25% senior notes due 2007.
-The Charter Holdings notes received in the exchange were thereafter distributed to Charter Holdings and cancelled.
 The exchanges resulted in a net gain on extinguishment of debt of approximately \$11 million.